Trump campaign launching black outreach effort for 2020

 Four years later, the president has a new message for black voters: Look what I've delivered.

-Trump and his campaign on Friday will be launching a new "Black Voices for Trump" outreach initiative in Atlanta on Friday dedicated to "recruiting and activating Black Americans in support of President Trump," according to the campaign.
+Trump and his campaign will be launching a new "Black Voices for Trump" outreach initiative in Atlanta on Friday dedicated to "recruiting and activating Black Americans in support of President Trump," according to the campaign.
 Much of that effort will focus on highlighting ways that African Americans have benefited from the Trump economy, according to advisers.

-"Imagine the kind of results with four more years of winning," said senior campaign adviser Katrina Pierson.
+"Black Americans have never had a better champion than President Trump," said senior campaign adviser Katrina Pierson in a statement.
+She added, "Black Americans' strong support for President Trump will ensure a second term for the President."

 That prediction is met with skepticism from critics, however, given Trump's consistently dismal approval rating with black voters, who overwhelmingly disapprove of the job he's doing.